TWO THUMBS UP!

 ONE NIFTY LITTLE SUSPENSE COMEDY

 "For an assassin, he’s a nice guy,” says Greg Kinnear of Pierce Brosnan’s character in this breezy outing.
 Brosnan sends up his James Bond image by playing a potbellied “facilitator of fatalities,” a once debonair hit man who’s having a crashing midlife crisis.
 Kinnear is the ordinary Joe who gets involved in Brosnan’s glammy but dangerous life (they bond after a drunken night in Mexico City).
 Throw in the luminous Hope Davis as Kinnear’s bedazzled wife—she’s more convinced of Brosnan’s killer staying power than he is—and you’ve got one nifty little suspense comedy.
-Writer-director Richard Shepard may toss one or two too many twists into his corkscrew plot to keep
+Writer-director Richard Shepard may toss one or two too many twists into his corkscrew plot to keep THE MATADOR from occasionally becoming merely ridiculous, but Brosnan stays on-point as a man who doubts the worth of his entire adult life: Even his despair has panache.

 -- Ken Tucker, New York Magazine